vdevhub/seaFlix-Angular-Client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

-The app is hosted on [Netlify](https://myflix-vdevhub.netlify.app).
+The app is hosted on [GitHub Pages](https://vdevhub.github.io/seaFlix-Angular-Client/welcome).

 ## Development server